-These Pork Tostadas are so easy!
-The pork is made in a slow-cooker and the tortillas are baked, not fried, making this a delicious, light meal.
+Shredded Pork Tostadas are easy and so flavorful!
+Tender pork is made in a slow-cooker and the tortillas are baked, not fried, making this a light, delicious meal.

 Shredded Pork Tostadas